Cast Steel Production: Properties and Composition

 Alloyed cast steel is categorized as either low- or high-alloy.
 Low-alloy cast steel (≤ 8% alloy content) behaves similarly to normal carbon steel, but with higher hardenability.
 High-alloy cast steel (> 8% alloy content) is designed to produce a specific property, such as corrosion resistance, heat resistance, or wear resistance.

 Common high-alloy steels include stainless steel (> 10.5% chromium) and Hadfield’s manganese steel (11–15% manganese).
 The addition of chromium, which forms a passivation layer of chromium oxide when exposed to oxygen, gives stainless steel excellent corrosion resistance.
-The manganese content in Hadfield’s steel provides high strength and resistance to abrasion upon hard working.
+The manganese content in Hadfield’s steel provides high strength and resistance to abrasion upon hard work.

 Cast steel grades